alexb7711/BulletJournal/2020/Febuary.md

     - [X] Ask Kristine to write letter of recommendation
     - [ ] Write 500 Word Paper.
     	- [X] Complete Draft
-	- [ ] Get Draft reviewed by 5 people
+	- [ ] Get Draft reviewed by 5 people > Reviewed by 4, going to send it to USU
-	- [ ] Update Draft based on reviews
+	- [X] Update Draft based on reviews
     - [X] Add Courtney Flint to letter of recommendation
     - [X] Add Kristine Tran to letter of recommendation